-TABLE 2: Gaeltacht School Recognition Scheme - primary schools
+Table 2: Gaeltacht School Recognition Scheme - primary schools

-Primary school enrolment on 30/09/2021 Number of additional Irish-language support hours per week per school for the school year 2022/23
+Primary school enrolment on 30/09/2022 Number of additional Irish-language support hours per week per school for the school year 2023/24

 <50 5

 51-80 7.5

 81-140 10

 141-173 12.5

 174-242 15

 243-464 17.5

 >465 25

-• The language-support hours for Irish should be used solely to support the identified needs of native speakers and learners of Irish in order to develop and enrich their proficiency in Irish, and in particular, in oral Irish.
-Appendix 3 provides additional guidance on how on how to make the most effective use of the additional support hours for Irish.
-The use of these hours will continue to be monitored during Inspectorate advisory visits/sessions.
+The language-support hours for Irish should be used solely to support the identified needs of native speakers and learners of Irish in order to develop and enrich their proficiency in Irish, and in particular, in oral Irish.
+Appendix 3 provides additional guidance on how to make the most effective use of the additional support hours for Irish.
+The use of these hours will continue to be monitored during Inspectorate advisory visits.

 The Irish-language support hours will be allocated as part-time hours to primary schools participating in the Scheme.
+Hours for 2023/24 are allocated based on enrolments on 30 September 20223.
 Schools will be expected to manage the allocation of these Irish-language support hours effectively to ensure the maximum benefit for pupils' Irish-language learning.

-A group of schools may, however, form a cluster to create a temporary full-time teaching post by combining the part-time Irish-language support hours allocated to each school in the cluster.
+A group of schools may form a cluster to create a temporary full-time teaching post by combining the part-time Irish-language support hours allocated to each school in the cluster.
 A School Cluster Application Form is available in Appendix 4.

-While the additional language-support hours for Irish under the Gaeltacht School Recognition Scheme and the hours under the Special Education Teaching Allocation for school support and school support plus stages of the continuum are allocated separately due to administrative purposes, schools within the cluster can combine these hours to create temporary teaching posts in 2022/23.
+While the additional language-support hours for Irish under the Gaeltacht School Recognition Scheme and the hours under the Special Education Teaching Allocation are allocated separately due to administrative reasons, schools within the cluster can combine these hours to create temporary teaching posts in 2023/24.
 In such cases, schools must ensure that the teachers selected for these posts are registered with the Teaching Council and have a high level of proficiency in Irish and a good understanding of immersion education.